openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 ### Example

-The docker-compose file in `scripts/operation/` comes with one additional blockchain node (beta-node) that tries to connect to the alpha node after starting.
+The docker compose file in `scripts/operation/` comes with one additional blockchain node (beta-node) that tries to connect to the alpha node after starting.
 Each Blockchain container comes with its own volume that persists the data of the Blockchain.